Preeclampsia is the most common serious medical problem women face in pregnancy.

-- Family history of preeclampsia (your mother or sister had it)
+- Family history (your mother or sister had it)

 - Long interval between pregnancies (at least 10 years)

-- Previous pregnancy with preeclampsia (there is a 20% chance of developing the condition again)
+- Previous pregnancy with preeclampsia (there is a 20% chance of developing it again)

-- Your age (teens and women over 40 years of age are more likely to develop the condition)
+- Your age (teens and women over 40 years of age are more likely to develop preeclampsia)

-- Preexisting medical conditions, such as kidney disease, hypertension, migraines, diabetes
+- Preexisting medical conditions, such as kidney disease, hypertension, migraines, and diabetes

 - Being obese before pregnancy (a body mass index of 30 or more)